erilu/R-for-data-science-walkthrough/r4ds_chapters4-6_walkthrough.md

 ![](r4ds_chapters4-6_walkthrough_files/figure-markdown_github/unnamed-chunk-69-1.png)

-6.Look at each destination.
+### 6. Look at each destination.
 Can you find flights that are suspiciously fast? (i.e. flights that represent a potential data entry error).
 Compute the air time a flight relative to the shortest flight to that destination.
 Which flights were most delayed in the air?

 To find flights that are suspiciously fast, group flights by dest and flight, then find the fastest air\_time within each subgroup.
 To compute air time to a flight relative to shortest flight to the destination, I would first take a ratio of the air\_time to distance, find out what this value is for the shortest flight (smallest distance), then compare it with the suspicious flights.
 To find the flights most delayed in the air, subtract arr\_delay from dep\_delay and compare these values.